 Similarly, entanglement in fixed fishing gear is another leading cause of right whale mortality (NMFS 2005, Knowlton et al. 2012).
-Entanglement mortality and its effects on the right whale population are likely underestimated because fishermen may not report entanglements and it is likely that carcasses from offshore are not detected or recovered (Cole et al. 2006).
+Entanglement mortality and its effects on the right whale population are likely underestimated because some entanglements are undocumented or unreported and it is likely that carcasses from offshore are not detected or recovered (Cole et al. 2006).
 From 2006 through 2010, 9 of 15 records of mortality or serious injury involved entanglement or fishery interactions (Waring et al. 2012).
 Entanglement records from 1990 through 2010 (NMFS, unpublished data) included 74 confirmed right whale entanglements, including right whales in weirs, gillnets, and trailing line and buoys.
-Knowlton et al. 2005 conducted a study examining 447 individual animals for evidence of scars left by fishing gear.
+Knowlton et al. 2005 examined 447 individual animals for evidence of scars left by fishing gear.
 Of the 447 whales examined, 338 of the whales (75.6%) had been entangled at least once and 608 separate entanglement interactions were documented between 1980 and 2002 (Knowlton et al. 2005).
 Further research using the North Atlantic Right Whale Catalogue has indicated that, annually, between 14% and 51% of right whales are involved in entanglements (Knowlton et al. 2005).
 Over time, there has been an increasing trend in entanglement rates, including an increase in the proportion of serious entanglements (Knowlton et al. 2005).

 Information from an entanglement event often does not include the detail necessary to assign the entanglements to a particular fishery or location.
 Johnson et al. (2005) analyzed entanglements of 31 right whales and found that all types of fixed fishing gear and any part of the gear was involved in entanglements.
 When gear type was identified, pot gear and gillnet gear represented 71% and 14% of entanglements, respectively.
 The authors pointed out that buoy lines were involved in 51% of entanglements and suggested that entanglement risk is elevated by any line that rises in the water column.
 Mouth entanglements for right whales were the most common point of entanglement (77.4%) and were particularly deadly; 55.6% of right whales seen with mouth entanglements died (Johnson et al. 2005).
 Mouth entanglements likely occur when a whale's mouth is open giving rise to speculation that entanglements occur when whales are feeding (Johnson et al. 2005).
 Occasionally, right whales with open mouths are observed in the southeastern U.S. calving area (Jackson et al. 2012b, Jackson et al. 2011).
+In a recent compilation of data from 2007-2014, there were 17 entangled whales and none of these were attributed to a specific fishery (Waring et al. 2014).
+As evidenced by these compilations, information from an entanglement event often does not include the detail necessary to assign the entanglements to a particular fishery or location, and scarring studies suggest the vast majority of entanglements are not observed (Waring et al. 2014).